mathlover3/BoplMapMaker/Lua Api Docs.md

 none BoplBody.AddForce(number ForceX, number ForceY) none BoplBody.Destroy()

+returns true if the BoplBody is currently disappeared from blink or a DisappearPlatformOnSignal. bool IsDisappeared()

 R, G, B and A are numbers between 0 and 1. may not do anything on some objects.
 BoplBody.SetColor(number R, number G, number B, number A)

 can return "Arrow", "RocketEngine", "Mine", "Telsa", "AbilityPickup", "Missile", "MatchoBoulder", "Spike", "Rock", "Smoke", "Smoke Grenade", "Grenade", "Platform", "Unknown/Modded" string BoplBody.GetObjectType()

+## Errors
+When a script has a error/fails to parse it logs the error to the consule. for runtime errors it says where in the code the error happend, what script it happend in, and what the error is. for a parseing error it says aproxamently where the error is.